Copyleaks/Ruby-Plagiarism-Checker/README.md

 ##Examples

-For a fast testing, launch he script `examples/main.rb` and just change the email and api_key values to your own.
+For a fast testing, launch the script `examples/main.rb` and just change the email and api_key values to your own.

 ## Read more